eternalamit5/DevSecOps-AWS-Azure-GCP-K8-project/README.md

 1. **Install Jenkins for Automation:**

-   - Install Jenkins on the EC2 instance to automate deployment:
+   - Install Jenkins on the EC2 or Azure Virtual machine or Google Compute engine instance to automate deployment:
      Install Java

    ```bash